vusion/icon-font-loader/README.md

 #### auto

-Whether insert `@font-face` into the document with a style tag automatically or emit a css file.
+Whether to insert `@font-face` into the document with a style tag automatically or emit a css file.

 - Type: `boolean`
 - Default: true

 #### mergeDuplicates

-Whether merge duplicated icons in font file.
-It can shrink built font file, but make compilation slower.
-It's better to enable this option in production mode.
+Whether to merge duplicated icons in font file.
+If true, it will shrink font file after built, but this makes compilation slower.
+Recommand that you enable this option in production mode.

 - Type: `boolean`
 - Default: false